y-sunflower/r2typ/README.md

-# r2typ: An R package for generating Typst markup
+# r2typ (R to Typst): An R package for generating Typst markup

 `{r2typ}` lets you generate Typst markup using R functions.
 It supports all of the following: